 The article is authored by Adrian Johnston, PhD.
 Dr. Johnston is a faculty member at the Emory Psychoanalytic Institute in Atlanta and Professor and Chair of the Department of Philosophy at the University of New Mexico at Albuquerque.
 He has authored numerous publications, including a recent book, Irrepressible Truth: On Lacan’s “The Freudian Thing” (Palgrave Macmillan, 2017).

 The article was selected by Michael J. Gerson, PhD (Instructor).
 Dr. Gerson is a licensed psychologist, psychoanalyst, and marriage and family therapist.
-He is a core faculty member in the Graduate School of Psychology at California Lutheran University and active clinician.
+He is a professor emeritus in the Graduate School of Psychology at California Lutheran University and active clinician.
 He has been training other clinicians for over 30 years, both in his private practice, in community counseling centers, and in graduate programs.
 His own work with clients has been deepened by his knowledge of Lacan’s theory.